CCRI Seminar Series

 For more information regarding this series, please email firstname.lastname@example.org

-All visitors and participants at the seminar series should note that as with all of our public events, photographs may be taken during seminars for use in our marketing and communication materials.
+All visitors and participants at the seminar series should note that as with all of our public events, recordings will be made during seminars and of Q&A sessions for use in our communication materials.

 Muddying the Waters: The convergence of natural flood management and neoliberal governance in the UK